Skip to main content

 Taking the machining trade to high school shop classes across southern Alberta

-Cadmus Trades Teaching Chair recipient focuses on the importance of creating early awareness for the skilled trades.
+CADMUS Teaching Chair recipient on the importance of creating early awareness for the skilled trades

 Cadmus Chair looks to create world peace through food